JOSM/MapRoulette/README.md

    `Already Fixed/Not an issue`, or `Skipped`; some options are hidden in drop-down menus).
 5. Uploading a changeset or `Stop Task` will then upload the task status.

-If a task specifies an OSM primitive
+If a task specifies an OSM primitive, and you have modified a primitive specified by the task, you will be asked if you have fixed the problem _even if you haven't locked the task_ when you upload the changed primitive.

 # Author
 * Taylor Smock <tsmock@meta.com>